Best External Microphone for Canon EOS Rebel T6i

 Frequently Asked Questions

-Does the Canon T6i have a microphone jack?
+Does the Canon Rebel T6i have a microphone jack?

-Yes, the Canon EOS Rebel T6i features a standard 3.5mm TRS microphone input located on the left side of the camera body under a rubber flap.
-This allows it to work with almost any standard on-camera shotgun or lavalier microphone.
-However, it does not have a headphone jack, which makes monitoring audio during recording difficult without a specialized microphone like the Sennheiser MKE 400.
+Yes, the Canon EOS Rebel T6i is equipped with a standard 3.5mm (1/8″) TRS stereo microphone input.
+It is located on the side of the camera body under a rubber flap.
+This allows you to connect almost any standard on-camera microphone directly without needing expensive adapters or XLR-to-3.5mm converters for most consumer-grade equipment.

 How do I stop the “hissing” sound in my T6i videos?